 A promising direction of previous works \cite{7812687,schulman2017grasping} use branch-and-bound (BB) to compute optimal grasp points that maximize a given grasp metric.
 Unlike SA, BB returns the optimal solution or predicts infeasibility.
 However, BB algorithms in \cite{7812687,schulman2017grasping} only consider the optimality in grasp points, the kinematics feasibility of gripper is either omitted in \cite{schulman2017grasping} or considered without optimality guarantee in \cite{7812687}.
+SCORES\cite{zhu2018scores} uses a recursive neural network for shape composition, and the representation of shape composition can be used for 3D object grasp planning; Triangle lasso~\cite{zhao2018triangle} can be used for simultaneous clustering and optimization, and is potential for grasp optimization.
 To take the gripper's kinematics into consideration, an inverse kinematics (IK) algorithm is needed to determine whether a given set of grasp points can be reached by the gripper.
 However, most available inverse kinematics algorithms, such as \cite{murray2017mathematical,doi:10.1177/0278364910396389}, are not optimal and can miss feasible solutions when one exists.
 Recently, a complete IK algorithm is presented in \cite{dai2017global}, which reformulates IK as a mixed-integer conic programming (MICP).
 However, \cite{dai2017global} involves the use of a large number of integer parameters making it slow to solve \lmr{because the worst-case complexity of MICP is exponential in the number of integer variables.}